 The Sabbath is over at sundown of the 7th day (Saturday) Mark 16:1,2

 Refrain from work.
-Even in harvest time and planting time, refrain from work [ministers and
+Even in harvest time and planting time, refrain from work.

 Refrain from doing your own pleasure - secular entertainment, or activities which would call the